Below is an overview and definition of DriveMaker Freeware and DriveMaker Plus features.

 Windows loads the service “WebClient” on demand; however, when the boot phase takes a long time, the service may load after DriveMaker starts up.
 In the Service Manager in Windows, you could simply set the service properties to “Automatic” startup instead of “manual” so that Windows starts “WebClient” immediately when booting.

-We do not offer tech support if you are using the freeware edition or if you use FTP servers other than IIS7+ or BackupChain’s embedded FTP server.
+We offer tech support for DriveMaker Plus if you use IIS7+ or BackupChain’s embedded FTP server.

 Can’t Find the Service WebClient?